 He is probably most famous for his concept of utilizing maximum recoverable volume in the most optimal way: through focusing only on compound and secondary exercises that produce the most results.

 He has several different plans including beginners, intermediate, advanced, and lift-specific routines that are all based on scientific principles and are highly effective.
+You can find the download for each program below:

 - Candito Linear Program for beginners